From Subdirect Sums to Virtuality: The general structure

 Also from the same theorem, more generally $R\simeq \pi _{i_{1}i_{2}...i_{s}}\left( U\right) \diagup L_{i_{1}}\times ...\times L_{i_{s}},$\ for any proper subset $\left\{ i_{1},i_{2},...,i_{s}\right\} \subset \left\{ 1,...,n\right\} $ $\ \left( i_{1}\langle i_{2}\langle ...\langle i_{s}\right) $; if we assumed that $\pi _{i_{1}i_{2}...i_{s}}\left( U\right) \leq U$, which would immediately also imply, due to the core I 's definition, that $\pi _{i_{1}i_{2}...i_{s}}\left( U\right) =L_{i_{1}i_{2}...i_{s}}\left( U\right) $ ,\ then, according to theorem 5, all three isomorphic factor groups given by it should be trivial, hence $U=L_{i_{1}i_{2}...i_{s}}\times L_{1..\widehat{ i_{1}}...\widehat{i_{s}}...n}$, which in our case equals $L_{1}\times ...\times L_{n}$ - which, through the isomorphism $\sigma $, would then yield that $R\simeq G\diagup B=1$ and $G=B=$ $B_{1}\times ...\times B_{n}$ (compare as well with lemma 12). \end{example}

-\begin{conclusion} Given a subgroup $B=B_{1}\times ...\times B_{n}$ of a group $G$, $n\geq 2$, so that every single direct factor $B_{i}$ is normal in $G$, we get a faithful representation $\sigma $ of G as a smashed subdirect product $U$ of the direct product $A=Dr\tprod\limits_{i=1}^{n}G\diagup K_{i}$, where $ K_{i}=Dr\tprod\limits_{j\neq i}B_{j}$. \end{conclusion}
+\begin{conclusion} Given a subgroup $B=B_{1}\times ...\times B_{n}$ of a group $G$, $n\geq 2$, so that every single direct factor $B_{i}$ is normal in $G$, we get a faithful representation $\sigma $ of G as a smashed subdirect product $ U$ of the direct product $A=Dr\tprod\limits_{i=1}^{n}G\diagup K_{i}$, where $ K_{i}=Dr\tprod\limits_{j\neq i}B_{j}$. \end{conclusion}

-\begin{example} As a case of particular interest for our (quite general) example, we may f.ex. use as $B$ one of the normal subroups (f.ex. the maximal of them, by starting off with all minimal normal subgroups, at least for G finite) of \ a group G given by the following theorem of R. Remak (as well): \end{example}
+\begin{example} As a case of particular interest for our (quite general) example, we may for example use as $B$ one of the normal subgroups (for example, the maximal of them, by starting off with all minimal normal subgroups, at least for $G$ finite) of \ a group $G$ given by the following theorem of R. Remak (as well): \end{example}

 \begin{theorem} (R. Remak) \cite{RR1} Let $B_{1},...,B_{m}$ (m\TEXTsymbol{>}0) be minimal normal subgroups of a group G and set $B=\tprod\limits_{i=1}^{m}B_{i}$.
 Then there exists a subset $\left\{ i_{1},i_{2},...,i_{n}\right\} \subset \left\{ 1,...,m\right\} $, such that $B=B_{i_{1}}\times ...\times B_{i_{n}}$. \end{theorem}